mz0in/coolify-docs/environment-variables.md

 ## Predefined Variables

 Coolify predefines some variables for you, so you can use them in your application.
-All you need to do is to add an environment variable like this
+All you need to do is to add an environment variable like this to your application.

 ```bash
 # For example, you can use this variable in your application